kumarshreshtha/clove/README.md

-# yaad
+# Yet Another Autodiff (YAAD)

-YAAD is Yet Another Automatic Differentiation engine with support for forward and bacward mode autodiff on scalars, inspired by micrograd.
+YAAD is yet another automatic differentiation engine inspired by [micrograd](https://github.com/karpathy/micrograd).
+It supports backward-mode and forward-mode autodiff on a DAG of scalars.